 - A. ABAWDs must comply with specific eligibility criteria and provide verification if required, to maintain eligibility for SNAP benefits.
 To be eligible, the ABAWD must: - 1.
 Be exempt from ABAWD work requirements due to residing in an ABAWD waiver county; - 2.
-[Volunteer to participate in the Employment and Training (E&T) program.
-The E&T program provides volunteers the opportunity to find employment, training or education in order to increase participants' chances of finding employment.
-Required verification of participation is tracked and verified by an E&T Provider.
-For E&T information, refer to MS 3100;] - 3.
+[Volunteer to participate in the Employment and Training (ETP) program.
+The ETP program provides volunteers the opportunity to find employment, training or education in order to increase participants' chances of finding employment.
+Required verification of participation is tracked and verified by an ETP Provider.
+For ETP information, refer to MS 3100;] - 3.
 Be working 80 hours per month.
 The employment can be working for money (this includes self-employment), in-kind work or unpaid (volunteer) work, or any combination of these.
 This would also include when someone works for rent instead of paying.
 The hours of in-kind/unpaid income must be verified at each recertification for the prior months in between cert periods.

-[Example: An individual comes in on May 1, 2023, for recertification.
-The worker must verify the hours of In-kind work for every month since the individual was last certified.]
+[For example: An individual comes in on May 1, 2019 for recertification.
+The worker must verify the hours of In-kind work for every month since the individual was last recertified.]